-“Vegans are the for the animals and plant-based eaters aren’t”
+“Vegans are for the animals and plant based eaters aren’t.”

 This would be the mindset belonging to staunch, preachy, holier than thou, judgmental vegans.

-They make veganism look more like an ugly hateful cult then an uplifting and rewarding, lifestyle, and this scares people off.
+They make veganism look more like an ugly hateful cult then an uplifting and rewarding lifestyle, and this scares a lot of people off.

 This is what I would like to say to the preachy, judgmental vegans of the world:

 You’re doing more harm than good with your unfriendly, preachy, judgmental, totally unapproachable approach.
 I lovingly urge you to get over yourself, stop judging, and focus on being the change you want to see in the world without shutting the world out with your attitude.